Think-Craft/talejs-ml/README.md

 Usage
 ---
 `npm install` to install all the dependencies for the project.
-`npm start` to host the app localy.
+`npm run dev` to host the app localy.